shreyash-srivastava/Optimal-path-Routing/README.md

 iv) Mininet network emulator

+# INSTALLATION

 Install Virtualbox with Ubuntu 20.04 OS-

 i) Download Ubuntu 20.04 ISO Image (Desktop Versiion) from http://releases.ubuntu.com/20.04/

-ii) Imported Ubuntu 20.04 image-
+ii) Import Ubuntu 20.04 image-

 First, open VirtualBox.
 Then, click on Machine > New.
 Now, type in a name for the VM, select Linux from the Type dropdown menu, and Ubuntu (64-bit) from the Version dropdown menu.
 Then, click on Next >.